ciprianiacobescu/XorValidatorRegistryUnofficial/README.md

 Do not nominate oversubscripbed validators - the reward will be lower.
 Do Your Own Research  -> Check validators at https://polkadot.js.org/apps/#/staking/query .
 Copy-paste the address and see if they were slashed!

+Check if the node is reporting telemetry -> https://telemetry.polkadot.io/#list/SORA

 # Want ot appear on the list
 Create a issue on this repo.